vcsaturninus/luamockit/docs/luamockit.md

 handled, i.e. the associated `Lua` callback is **not** called.
 It makes sense for this to be so because both of these follow the instant when the user calls `destroy()` on the given interval timer.
-Any subsequent events for the timer should therefore be discarded.
+Any subsequent events (and any already in the queue) for the timers should therefore be discarded.
-Only two events follow after the point when the user calls `destroy()`: one carrying the `MFD` mark, one carrying the `MOD` mark.
+Only two new events follow after the point when the user calls `destroy()`: one carrying the `MFD` mark, one carrying the `MOD` mark.
 These are consequently both not handled but are necessary for `luamockit` to perform correct cleanup of resources.

-There are therefore two types of events in the event queue at any given time: events that to be handled, and events that will not be handled.
+There are therefore two types of events in the event queue at any given time: events to be handled i.e. 'pending events', and events that will not be handled.

 `luamockit` exposes two functions to get these numbers:
  * `pending()` will return the number of events currently in the queue